The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Appendix

 The following two formulas state the results on the Laplace approximation method.
-Lemma \ref{Lem:Laplace method 1} can be found in many books on the approximations of integrals, here we refer to Wong (2001).
-Lemma \ref{Lem:Laplace method 2} can be derived by following similar argument in the proof of the Laplace method for the case of boundary point in Wong (2001). \begin{lemma} Let $t_0$ be an interior point of $T$.
-Suppose the following conditions hold: (i) $g(t) \in C(T)$ and $g(t_0) \neq 0$; (ii) $h(t) \in C^2(T)$ and attains its unique minimum at $t_0$; and (iii) $\nabla^2 h(t_0)$ is positive definite.
-Then as $u \to \infty$,
+Lemma~\ref{Lem:Laplace method 1} can be found in many books on the approximations of integrals; here we refer to \citet{W01}.
+Lemma~\ref{Lem:Laplace method 2} can be derived by following similar arguments in the proof of the Laplace method for the case of boundary point in \citet{W01}.